MAYZGitHub/mayz-contracts/docs/REINDEXING-BASICS.md

 Balancing is necessary after reidx to redistribute tokens across all Fund Holding UTXOs.

 Key Points:
-- Must operate on multiple UTXOs simultaneously
+- Must operate on two UTXOs at a time.
-- Does not modify datum values
+- Modifies the hdSubtotal_FT_Commissions and hdSubtotal_FT_Commissions_Release_PerMonth_1e6 fields in the Fund Holding datum to reflect proportional changes.
-- Can move any tokens freely between UTXOs, except commission FTs
+- Can move tokens between UTXOs, but the first input must always have non-zero deposits to calculate the changeRatio to be used.
-- Maintains minimum ADA as specified in each datum
+- Maintains minimum ADA as specified in each datum.

-Balancing Approach:
-1. Does not aim for perfect balancing where all UTXOs have correct datums and values
-2. Allows free movement of underlying tokens between UTXOs, maintaining total token consistency
-3. Does not modify datum values

 ## Datum Fields and Potential Discrepancies